About

 Related Qualifications

-Safe Exercise and Effective Dance Practice (NQF Level 5) From Trinity College
+Safe Exercise and Effective Dance Practice NQF Level 5 with Distinction From Trinity College

 OCN Level 2 in Belly Dance from The Open College Network.